 You might also focus on lenders that consider people with lower credit scores, but you could end up with a higher interest rate.

-Making a down payment might also help you get approved for a loan by reducing your loan-to-value ratio — a factor that lenders consider.
+Making a down payment for an auto loan might also help you get approved by reducing your loan-to-value ratio — a factor that lenders consider.

 If none of these options work for you, you might want to wait to buy a vehicle until you’ve built your credit and can qualify for a good rate on your own.